sybrew/the-seo-framework/readme.txt

 	* The robots.txt output is now default when the blog is not public.
 This follows the behavior in WordPress 5.3.
 	* The default title separator is now a hyphen `&#x2d;`, instead of a pipe `|`.
 	* When you upgrade from TSF v3.2.4 or below, you'll now maintain the dash (now called hyphen) title-separator option.
+* **Deprecated:**
+	* The social profile links fields are deprecated.
+They will be removed from sight when you leave them empty.
+[Learn more](https://github.com/sybrew/the-seo-framework/issues/498).
 * **Other:**
 	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.
 * **Fixed:**